Amoghf/Criminal-Management-System/README.md

 # Criminal-Management-System
-ti is a project based on criminal management system
+It is a project based on criminal management system.